Today’s update to Sketch brings a long-awaited update to Sketch Mirror, our iOS counterpart app for quickly viewing your designs on an iPhone or iPad.

 Check out the full list of updates here.
 We hope you’ll download this free update, along with the new version of Mirror and see what’s new for yourself!

 Don’t hesitate to reach out to us with any feedback, feature requests, or bug reports via our support page.
-You can also join the conversation on our Facebook group or Twitter.
+You can also join the conversation on Twitter.
 Let’s continue to make Sketch better, together.